leungarthur/leungarthur.github.io/index.md

 layout: page
 ---

 Hi, I'm Arthur Leung, a 4th year undergrad at the [Dept of Biology][biology] at [the University of Western Ontario][western] (Western University).
-I plan on pursuing graduate studies in plant biology.
+I plan on pursuing plant biology in grad school!

 [biology]: https://www.uwo.ca/biology/
 [western]: https://www.uwo.ca/